DachiCoding/dachicoding.github.io/about.md

 Greeting!

 My name is Dachi Xu, and I am a graduate student major in computer science at DePaul university.
-I love programming and computer science(maybe)!
+I love programming(for sure) and computer science(maybe)!

 This is my website that I can blog about my study of computer science and programming.
 And I will also put my portfolio of programming projects and my personal academic/professional track on this website.